Table of Contents

 This tutorial was written by Ahilya Kulkarni, a software developer and technical writer with a diverse portfolio spanning more than a decade.
 Connect with them on their LinkedIn to see more of their work!

-Two commonly used authentication methods are HTTP basic authentication and JWT-based authentication—each with distinct strengths and weaknesses.
-While the term “basic authentication” may seem straightforward, it can refer to both general authentication principles and a specific method known as “HTTP basic authentication.”
-This distinction is important as many developers looking for basic authentication may not realize they are referring to a predefined authentication method.
+While the term “basic authentication” may seem straightforward, it can refer to both general principles and a mechanism called “HTTP basic authentication.”
+This distinction is critical, as many devs looking for basic auth may not realize they’re referring to a predefined method.

-• When a client requests a protected resource, the server responds to an unauthorized request with a 401 Unauthorized status and a WWW-Authenticate: Basic header.
+When a client requests a protected resource, the server responds to an unauthorized request with a

 For example, if your username and password are foo and bar, the combination foo:bar is Base64 encoded as Zm9vOmJhcg==.
 In this case, the request header would look like this: